 Officers will conduct at least one customer wellbeing and tenancy visit per year.
 This visit is to make sure that you are managing well in your home and there are no problems with your tenancy.
 Officers can visit you more often if you need support to be able to stay in your home.
 They can also give you advice if your home doesn't suit you anymore.

-Also as a part of housing plus services, we can support you in education, employment and training by organising services to help you reach your goals.
+We can support you in education, employment and training by organising services to help you reach your goals.

 It is important that you meet with your Neighbourhood Officer in your home.